-Establish and/or update a citywide plan for green infrastructure, inclusive of parks, greenway systems, and other open spaces.
+Establish and/or update a citywide plan for green infrastructure, inclusive of parks, greenway systems, and other open spaces

-G2.2A: Outline a long-term road map for investments in parks, open space, and green infrastructure.
+G2.2A: Outline a long-term enhance Waterfront Windows road map for investments in parks, open space, and green infrastructure.

-G2.2B: Increase funding for parks and open space maintenance.
+G2.2B: Increase funding G2.1B: Plan routes that for parks and open space connect major nodes to maintenance Waterfront Windows.